hbc/edX/edX_Notes.md

 	fastqc reads.end1.fq
 	fastqc reads.end2.fq

 In order to look at the FastQC output you will need to copy the html report file to the directory you mounted from your host environment previously if you are not already working out of `/mnt/ngs/`.
+When you copy over remember to add `sudo` to the command.
 Navigate to the shared folder on your host OS and take a look at the HTML reports with a web browser (`reads.end1_fastqc`).

 > Walk them through the FASTQC report as in the regular course.
 Overall quality, number of reads.
 Differences in paired read (1 vs 2 overall quality).
 Highlight adapter that seems to be present.
 > Walk them through the [Core conference call plots](http://bioinfo-core.org/index.php/9th_Discussion-28_October_2010)